FuckCoolapk/CleanCoolapkFollow/README.md

 - fansNumber: users with less than or equal this number of followers will be unfollowed
 - isOperate: whether really do operate or not (true/false)

+# Rules

+- Exclude authenticated users
+- Unfollow if the username contains "酷友"
+- Unfollow if the user use the default avatar
+- Unfollow users with specified number of fans and below

 # License

 [WTFPL](LICENSE)